rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 --- ts-config
 ```

 A package can be a dependency of another package.
 For example, the *ui* package may use functions from the *utilities* package and therefore the *ui* package depends on the *utilities* package.
-Both, *ui* and *utilities* package, may use configuration from the other *\*-config* packages.
+Both, *ui* and *utilities* package, may use configuration from the other *[name]-config* packages.

 The *apps* are usually not dependent on each other, instead they only opt-in *packages*.
 If packages depend on each other, a monorepo pipeline (see **Monorepo Tools**) can enforce scenarios like "start *ui* build only if the *utilities* build finished successfully".

 ![](./images/monorepos-pipeline.png)

-Since we are speaking about a JavaScript/TypeScript monorepo here, an *app* can be a JavaScript or TypeScript application whereas only the TypeScript applications would make use of the shared *ts-config* package (or create their own config or use a mix of both).
+Since we are speaking about a JavaScript/TypeScript monorepo here, an *app* can be a JavaScript or TypeScript application whereas only the TS applications would make use of the shared *ts-config* package (or create their own config or use a mix of both).

 Applications in *apps* don't have to use shared *packages* at all.
 It's opt-in and they can choose to use their internal implementations of UI components, functions, and configurations.
 However, if an application in *apps* decides to use a package from *packages* as dependency, they have to define it in their *package.json* file: